beastbytes/form-latte/README.md

 ```

 ## Usage
-The extension adds tags to Latte for form fields, and the form and fieldset HTML tags.
-The extension follows the
+The extension adds tags to Latte for form fields (including errorSummary), and the form and fieldset HTML tags.
-conventions of the Form Model package, in that form fields are specified with the form model, field parameter,
+The extension follows the conventions of the Form Model package, in that form fields are specified with the form model,
-and optionally a theme; all other options are specified in the field configuration using Latte's filter syntax;
+field parameter, and optionally a theme;
+all other options are specified in the field configuration using Latte's filter syntax;
 where an option takes a value, the value is the same as for the equivalent form model field type.

 ### Form Fields
-Form field tags have the same names as the Yii fields, e.g. 'text', 'email', etc.
+Form field tags can have the same names as the Yii fields or HTML fields, e.g. 'text', 'email', etc.;
+'tel' or 'telephone' can be used, as can 'submit' or 'submitButton', 'reset' or 'resetButton'.

-Form input fields all follow the same pattern:
+A form input has the pattern:
 ```latte
 {tagname $formModel, 'parameter'|attribute1|attribute2...|attributeN}
 ```